qatrackplus/qatrackplus/docs/install/linux.rst

 Now edit /etc/postgresql/10/main/pg_hba.conf (use your favourite editor, e.g.
-`sudo nano /etc/postgresql/10/main/pg_hba.conf`) and scroll down to the bottom and change the instances of `peer` to `md5` so it looks like:
+`sudo nano /etc/postgresql/10/main/pg_hba.conf`, note, if you have a different version of Postgres installed, then you would need to change the 10 in that path e.g. /etc/postgresql/9.3/main/pg_hba.conf) and scroll down to the bottom and change the instances of `peer` to `md5` so it looks like:

 .. code-block:: bash